stuartleeks/aoai-simulated-api/README.md

 | 10,000         | 14 MB     | 4s (4s)               | 25s (0.6s)               | 4s (0.6s)                               |
 | 100,000        | 140 MB    | 44s (44s)             | 4m26s (0.7s)             | 44s (0.7s)                              |

+### Using the simulator with restricted network access
+The simulator can also be used in an environment with restricted network access.
+To do this, you can set the `USE_TIKTOKEN_CACHE` environment variable to `True`.
+This will let TikToken use a cached TikToken encoding file instead of retrieving it through the public internet.
+The provided file in this repository is for the OpenAI cl100k_base encoding.